functional-art/functional-art.github.com/2017/index.md

 these developments, for example to consider potential benefits of greater consistency, tersity, and closer mapping to a problem domain.

+### Registration Info

+You can register for the FARM workshop through the [ICFP registration page](http://icfp17.sigplan.org/attending/registration).
+At least one author of each accepted submission must register and present their paper at the workshop.

 ### Workshop Organisation

 **Workshop Chair**: Mike Sperber, Active Group GmbH